a hermetically sealed universe

 “Well I didn’t pick it.
 I had no choice, see?
 The name picked me.
 We used to practice in my grandmother’s garage just south of Paris, where she keeps an old stuffed fox she bought at a flea market.
 We started bringing her to our concerts for luck; people liked her so much that we just had to honour her.”

 His roaring laughter drowned disco Debbie Harris out once more, and he finished his beer in a hearty gulp.
-“There he is,” I thought.
-“Not so slippery after all.”

 “So how come you’re a shoegaze fan that has never listened to My Bloody Valentine?”